creachadair/kythebox/README.md

 The `setup.sh` script:

--  Creates a volume to serve as the running user's home directory and populates it with a fresh checkout of Kythe from GitHub.
+-  Creates a persistent read-write volume to serve as the running user's home directory and populates it with a fresh checkout of Kythe from GitHub.
+   Local changes to the working copy will be preserved here.

--  Creates a separate volume to hold the LLVM installation.
+-  Creates a separate persistent read-write volume for the LLVM installation.
    This reduces the frequency with which you need to rebuild LLVM, which takes forever.

 -  Builds and tags an image that contains all the build tools and external dependencies needed to build Kythe with Bazel.